MŠK Žilina: New era – Slovak League

-Following dissolution of Czechoslovakia in 1993, MŠK Žilina has been playing in the Slovak Superliga for the total of 23 seasons with the exception of 1995–96 season after relegation to the Second Division.
+Following dissolution of Czechoslovakia in 1993, MŠK Žilina has been playing in the Slovak First Football League for the total of 23 seasons with the exception of 1995–96 season after relegation to the Second Division.

 In the autumn of 2000, former Czechoslovakian defender Ladislav Jurkemik joined the club as a new manager.
 After his departure halfway through the 2001–02 season the club appointed Czech coach Leoš Kalvoda.
 During his short reign at the club he led them to win their first title.
 In the 2002–03 season, now under the management of Milan Lešický, the club succeeded in retaining the title.

 Ladislav Jurkemik was reappointed as a manager during the 2003–04 season.
 He led the defending champions to 10 priceless consecutive victories to clinch the third successive title though narrowly on a goal difference.

 After Slovan Bratislava, MŠK Žilina became only the second club to win three Slovakian titles.

 The team's performances in next two seasons faded while they lacked the quality they had been famous for during their winning campaigns.
 In pursuit of silverware numerous players were signed over next two years.
 In the span of only fourteen months, three managers; the reputable Karol Pecze, his successor Milan Nemec and eventually Marijan Vlak were in charge over the team.
 Since the results and performances never met the expectations, Vlak ended his reign immediately at the end of 2005–06 season after they failed to reach UEFA Cup spot only to finish fourth.

 They played in the 2008–09 UEFA Cup, reaching the group stages where they beat Aston Villa 2–1 at Villa Park.

 Former Czechoslovakia and later Czech international Pavel Hapal was appointed new manager before 2009–10 campaign.
 In his first season, he led the team to win a league title, their fifth in nine years.
 Arguably the greatest success in their history came by making a debut in 2010–11 UEFA Champions League group stage after eliminating Sparta Prague in play-off round.
 In the following season they completed their first ever double, while the 2012–13 season saw the team finishing 7th – their worst league position since 2000.
 However, as a defeated finalists of the Slovak Cup the club secured a place to contest in the 1st qualifying round of 2013–14 UEFA Europa League.